 6. Church Calendar

 We operate on a modified church calendar.
 We understand the importance of rhythms on a weekly basis with the liturgy of every worship service.
 We also recognize that our years unfold with a certain regularity as well.
 So we celebrate the historic seasons of Advent and Lent in our church.
 Advent, which culminates in the celebration of Christmas, reminds of Jesus’ first coming in the Incarnation and sets our hope on his second coming at the end of history.
 Besides Advent, we also celebrate Lent, even though we are not a Catholic Church.
-Lent is about earning God’s love, for we already have his love bestowed on us through faith in Christ.
+Lent is not about earning God’s love, for we already have his love bestowed on us through faith in Christ.
 Instead, we seek to “redeem” the Lenten season by having it be a time where we intentionally focus our minds on Christ’s sacrifice for us.

 7. Allergic to Legalism

 We are allergic to legalism.
 We uphold salvation by grace alone through faith alone in Christ alone at all times.
 We also hold to the primacy of the gospel in our doctrine and summarized in our Statement of Faith.
 We do not bind the consciences of our members for other doctrines and beliefs outside of the Statement of Faith and Church Constitution.
 We do not allow people’s pet principles to be imposed on the church.
 While we may hold strong opinions on second (Church order doctrines: baptism, ecclesiology) or third-level doctrine (matters/views of preference: end times, charamatics gifts, etc.), we do not divide the LBC body over those things.